dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

 aggregated data of service provision across its health programs.
 This does not allow you to trace the people provided with these services.
 In DHIS2, you can define your own programs with stages.
-These programs are a essential part of the "tracker" functionality which lets you track individual records.
+These programs are an essential part of the "tracker" functionality which lets you track individual records.
 You can also track other ‘entities’ such as wells or insurances.
 You can create two types of programs: